Mariners vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 25 of the 45 games they were the moneyline favorite this season (55.6%).
+- The Mariners have won 54.3% of the games this season when they were the moneyline favorite (25-21).

-- The implied moneyline probablility in this matchup gives the Mariners a 57.4% chance to win.
+- Based on this game's moneyline, the Mariners' implied win probability is 62.3%.

-- Seattle has played in 68 games with over/under set, and have combined with opponents to go over the total 34 times (34-33-1).
+- Seattle has played in 69 games with set over/under, and have combined with opponents to go over the total 34 times (34-33-2).

-- The Mariners have put together a 4-9-0 record ATS this season (covering just 30.8% of the time).
+- The Mariners have collected a 4-9-0 record against the spread this season (covering only 30.8% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!